iranzo/cv/index.md

 ### Specialized in

-Product portfolio integration, Federation 2 (Kubernetes/OpenShift) and Quay
+- Cloud: Focusing on helping partners to deploy and run  OpenStack for NFV environments
+- Virtualization environment integration and automation
+- Experience in systems automation for  life-cycle management  (deployment, upgrading, configuration) on large deployments.
+- Standarization by using scripts of operations among different hardware configurations to provide an uniform view and set of tools for checking system status and easing problem resolution.
+- Preparation and automation of new hardware models into Core Builds for a broad range of hardware

 ## Work experience

 ### Red Hat

 `Sep 2018 - Today`
 __Senior Software Engineer, Solutions Engineering__

-Product portfolio integration, Federation 2 (Kubernetes/OpenShift)
+Product portfolio integration, Federation 2 (Kubernetes/OpenShift) and Quay container registry

 `Apr 2018 - Aug 2018`
 __Principal Software Maintenance Engineer (SEG) - OpenStack__